MicrosoftDocs/visualstudio-docs/docs/python/installation.md

 1. [Install a Python interpreter of your choice](python-environments.md#selecting-and-installing-python-interpreters).

-## PTVS install locations
+## Install locations

-By default, PTVS is installed for all users on a computer.
+By default, Python support is installed for all users on a computer.

-For Visual Studio 2017, PTVS will be installed in `%Program Files%\Microsoft Visual Studio\2017\Preview\<VS_edition>Common7\IDE\Extensions\Microsoft\Python` where &lt;VS_edition&gr; is Community, Professional, or Enterprise.
+For Visual Studio 2017, the Python workload is installed in `%Program Files%\Microsoft Visual Studio\2017\Preview\<VS_edition>Common7\IDE\Extensions\Microsoft\Python` where &lt;VS_edition&gr; is Community, Professional, or Enterprise.

 For Visual Studio 2015 and earlier, installation paths are as follows: